JunbaeJs/junbae-mode/README.md

 Let us introduce our mascot, the incredibly cute Junbae!<br/>
 Junbae is a caique parrot, and oh so adorable.<br/>
 With an orange head, white belly, and green feathers, Junbae is an incredibly cute parrot.<br/>
-Junbae is Arthur Hwang's pet parrot, and she is a girl.
-She has just turned one year old.
+Born on December 3, 2023, Junbae has just turned one year old.
+She is Arthur Hwang's pet parrot.

-Enchanted by Junbae's cuteness, we often think of Junbae even when coding.<br/>
+Enchanted by Junbae's charm, we often find ourselves thinking of her even while coding.<br/>
-That's why we created the Junbae mode, so you can see Junbae while coding too!<br/>
+That's why we've introduced the Junbae mode, allowing you to enjoy Junbae's presence during typing.<br/>
-Come and fall in love with Junbae's cuteness together!
+Come and immerse yourself in the adorable allure of Junbae together!

 ## Who is using Junbae Mode?